lanl/KeNary/Reproduce Figures/README.md

 >
 > 1. Sim_Spectra.rda: simulated spectra for all paint cans used for various experiments;
 > 2. FTIRSimsResults_*.rda: results corresponding to 2-8 source scenario experiments.
+>
+> Alternatively, the google drive also contains the files outlined in this README file, and can be downloaded together with the .rda files.